castlegateit/cgit-wp-sonic-screwdriver/README.md

 # Castlegate IT Sonic Screwdriver #

+**Development of Castlegate IT Sonic Screwdriver has now stopped.
+We recommend you use the [Monolith](https://github.com/castlegateit/monolith) library instead.**

 The Castlegate IT Sonic Screwdriver plugin is a collection of utilities for making WordPress theme development a bit easier.
 Strictly speaking, it does not have to be used with WordPress; it could also be used with any front end development project.

 ## Static methods ##